-Philly Shipyard's 12-month trailing average for its Lost Time Incident Frequency Rate (LTIFR), as defined by the Occupational Safety and Health Administration (OSHA), at the end of Q2 2019 was 0.23 compared to 0.65 at the end of Q2 2018.
-Philly Shipyard's 12-month trailing average for its other Recordable Incident Frequency Rate, based on recordable incidents (other than lost time incidents) per 200,000 hours, at the end of Q2 2019 was 2.93 compared to 3.82 at the end of Q2 2018.
+Philly Shipyard's 12-month trailing average for its Lost Time Incident Frequency Rate (LTIFR), based on lost time incidents (as defined by the Occupational Safety and Health Administration (OSHA)) per 200,000 hours, at the end of Q3 2019 was 0.34 compared to 0.13 at the end of Q3 2018.
+The last lost-time incident occurred in Q4 2018.
+There have been no lost-time incidents in 2019 year-to-date.
+Philly Shipyard's 12-month trailing average for its other Recordable Incident Frequency Rate, based on recordable incidents (other than lost time incidents) per 200,000 hours, at the end of Q3 2019 was 2.04 compared to 3.61 at the end of Q3 2018.

-With a vastly reduced workforce in Q2 2019, comprised primarily of management and staff, Philly Shipyard continues to proactively approach safety no differently than before delivery of Hull 030 in an ongoing effort to improve safety and reduce the number of incidents at the shipyard.
-Together with management, the HSE department has worked to improve several key safety processes in anticipation of workers returning to the shipyard, which includes an overhaul to our training programs and policies intended to improve overall worker safety.
+Philly Shipyard continues to proactively approach safety no differently than before delivery of the second containership to Matson (Hull 030).
+Philly Shipyard is working to improve several key safety processes in anticipation of workers returning to the shipyard, which includes an overhaul to its training programs and policies intended to improve overall worker safety.